PESSAT 2020 Syllabus for Engineering will be compromised from Physics, Chemistry, Mathematics, and English.

-Basic concepts in Chemistry: Matter and its nature, Dalton’s atomic theory, concept of atom, molecule, element and compound.
+Basic concepts in Chemistry: Matter and its nature, Dalton’s atomic theory, concept of the atom, molecule, element and compound.
 Laws of chemical combination, Atomic and molecular masses, mole concept and Avogadro number, molar mass, vapour density-definition.
 Relationship between molecular mass and vapour density.
 Concept of STP conditions, gram molar volume, percentage composition, empirical and molecular formulae, chemical equations and numerical problems in all these concepts, stoichiometry.

 States of matter: Classification of matter – Solid, liquid and gaseous states